 top of page

-Messengers, by Amanda Matthews
+series by Amanda Matthews

 Artist Statement:

-My work represents many iterations of the philosophy that we are born from our innate connection with Nature and each other.
 We are ancestor and descendant, amoeba and mammoth, hawk and mouse, forest and wind, chaos and pattern, particle and wave.
 We are all born from the same stars, sculpted from the same source, and contain the same life.

 Please follow Amanda's work in real-time here: